$\mathrm{L}^1$ full groups of flows: Orbitwise ergodic bounded elements of full groups

-\begin{remark} The bound \( 4 \) in the formulation of Theorem~\ref{thm:example-conservative-ergodic-unbounded} is of no significance as by rescaling the flow it can be replaced with any \( \epsilon>0 \). \end{remark}
+\begin{remark} The bound \( 4 \) in the formulation of Theorem~\ref{thm:example-conservative-ergodic-unbounded} is of no significance, as by rescaling the flow, it can be replaced with any \( \epsilon>0 \). \end{remark}

-\section{Conservative and Intermitted Transformations}
+\chapter{Conservative and intermitted transformations}

 Interesting dynamics of conservative transformations is present only in the non-discrete case, as it reduces to periodicity for countable group actions.
-Section~\ref{sec:example-transf} provides an illustrative construction of a conservative automorphism, and shows that they exist in \( \LL^{1} \) full groups of all free flows.
-The present section is devoted to the study of such elements.
+Chapter~\ref{chap:example-transf} provides an illustrative construction of a conservative automorphism and shows that they exist in \( \LL^{1} \) full groups of all free flows.
+The present chapter is devoted to the study of such elements.
 The central role is played by the concept of an intermitted transformation, which is related to the notion of induced transformation.
-Using this tool we show that all conservative elements of \( \lfgr{\mathbb{R} \acts X} \) can be approximated by periodic automorphisms, and hence belong to the derived subgroup of \( \lfgr{\mathbb{R} \acts X} \); see Corollary~\ref{cor:conservative-belong-to-derived-full-group}.
+Using this tool, we show that all conservative elements of \( \lfgr{\mathbb{R} \acts X} \) can be approximated by periodic automorphisms, and hence belong to the derived \( \LL^1 \) full group of \( \mathbb{R} \acts X \); see Corollary~\ref{cor:conservative-belong-to-derived-full-group}.